 Moving to the Cloud can be an easy choice for regulated Life Science companies.
 USDM's Cloud VAP offers a subscription compliance model.

-USDM Life Sciences will help you assess, plan and execute the changes and enhancements necessary for compliance with pharmaceutical serialization (track and trace) regulations, including the Drug Quality and Security Act (DQSA).
+USDM Life Sciences will help you assess, plan and execute the changes and enhancements necessary for compliance with pharmaceutical serialization (track and trace) regulations, including Title II of the Drug Quality and Security Act (DQSA) known as the Drug Supply Chain Security Act (DSCSA).
 Our team of experts will assess your products, the markets where they are sold and determine an implementation strategy for the changes that need to be made.

 USDM’s assessment methodology is extensive and includes the labels and packaging, the management of identification changes to each product, the changes to PLM, ERP, EPCIS and packaging systems, changes to printing, vision inspection and warehouse/inventory management systems and interfaces to foreign medical agency databases for pharmaceutical tracking.
 Also, USDM experts ensure that all changes and enhancements are implemented under the governing GMP regulations, under change control and validated prior to release for production.